 Sometimes I think I'm an amazing writer, but I'm also a terrible one at the same time.
 Some people love my stories no matter what.
-I can move them with my words without meaning to.
+I can move them without meaning to.
 My words take them to whole new worlds.
 I bring out another side that doesn't happen often.
-But - with … Continue reading All writers = amazing and terrible
+But - with those same words … Continue reading All writers = amazing and terrible

 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

-Sometimes I wonder if my taste in literature discredits me for an English major and/or a writer.
+Sometimes I wonder if my taste in literature discredits me for being an English major and/or writer.
 The more I dive into the writing world, the more I realize I don't fit in some areas.
 I love writing and editing.
 I can discuss creative work for days.
-However, I don't like old literature too much. … Continue reading What could discredit me
+But I don't like older literature too much. … Continue reading What could discredit me

-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
-We design something new all together, knowing the world … Continue reading An artist’s fear
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
+We design something new all together, knowing someone will see it one day.
+But that's the exact concept … Continue reading An artist’s fear

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
-I had a … Continue reading Writing origins
+I handwrote many chapters that took up about half the journal before I stopped.
+I had a colored in map … Continue reading Writing origins

 Can people dream too big?
 Is it too much to want to change the world?
-Perhaps I thought of doing that too early on.
+I thought of doing that early on.
 I loved every time I made someone smile as a kid.
 I wanted more of it.
 Craved it.
-Writing was my forte out of everything, so I decided to change the … Continue reading Am I writing too big?
+Writing was my forte out of everything, so I decided to change the world through … Continue reading Am I writing too big?

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder